 Final Notes: If you’ll recall, this story was briefly touched upon in the 2000 version of the anime.
 In a flashback as the group was climbing the stairs to get to Pegasus’ castle, Yugi and Anzu reminisce.
-She remembers Jounouchi and Yugi randomly coming to Burger World and discovering she worked there.
+She remembers Jonouchi and Yugi randomly coming to Burger World and discovering she worked there.
 She angrily dumped ketchup all over their meal, as she does here (Though, in the manga and Season Zero she writes ‘I won’t forgive you if you blab’ in the ketchup.
 And that’s pretty impressive, to be honest) However, there’s no escaped prisoner plot or anything like that.

 In the 2000 anime, she later gets a card in her locker telling her to meet someone in the gym after school.
 If she doesn’t, the person will tell her secrets.
-She instantly believes it’s Jounouchi or Yugi because they’re the only ones who know her secret.
+She instantly believes it’s Jonouchi or Yugi because they’re the only ones who know her secret.

 She goes to confront them but finds a creeper lying in the shadows instead.
 He attacks her and is about to film a dirty video and/or rape her, but Yugi, somehow knowing about the situation, intervenes.
 Yugi gets knocked out, as does Anzu, and Yami comes out to play.
-He challenges the creep to a shadow game, which is a simple ‘draw to see who gets the better card’ deal.
+He challenges the creep to a Shadow game, which is a simple ‘draw to see who gets the better card’ deal.
 Yami wins and mind crushes the creep, saving Anzu.

 It’s a far cry from the badassery of the original story.
-I get that it was probably too dark for this version, but Yami practically needed sick guitar licks during this shadow game.
+I get that it was probably too dark for this version, but Yami practically needed sick guitar licks during this Shadow Game.
 The 2000’s version is pure luck or heart of the cards schmaltz.

 Also, as an added bonus, the colors on the uniforms in the 2000 version didn’t make my corneas commit seppuku.